evertonstz/pynps/README.md

 <img src="https://octodex.github.com/images/pythocat.png" width="448" height="448">
 </p>

-PyNPS is a [Nopaystation](https://beta.nopaystation.com/) client writen in python 3.7 that, with the help of [wget](https://www.gnu.org/software/wget/) and [pkg2zip](https://github.com/mmozeiko/pkg2zip/), can search, download and decrypt/extract PSVita, PSP and PSX games from Nopaystation database.
+PyNPS is a [Nopaystation](https://beta.nopaystation.com/) client writen in python 3.7 that, with the help of [wget](https://www.gnu.org/software/wget/) and [pkg2zip](https://github.com/mmozeiko/pkg2zip/), can search, download and decrypt/extract PSVita, PSP, PSX and PSM games from Nopaystation database.
 It's basically a command line version of [NPSBrowser](https://nopaystation.com/vita/npsReleases/) writen by a moron (aka me).

 # Table of Contents